Why Buy stock in Peabody Energy Corporation (BTU)?

 Peabody Energy Corporation (NYSE:BTU) trade information

-Despite being -2.59% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Sep 04 when the BTU stock price touched $2.82-6 or saw a rise of 6.74%.
-Year-to-date, Peabody Energy Corporation shares have moved -71.16%, while the 5-day performance has seen it change 0.77%.
-Over the past 30 days, the shares of Peabody Energy Corporation (NYSE:BTU) have changed 4.37%.
-Short interest in the company has seen 9.07 Million shares shorted with days to cover at 4.54.
+Sporting 7.38% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Sep 10 when the BTU stock price touched $3.09-5 or saw a rise of 5.67%.
+Year-to-date, Peabody Energy Corporation shares have moved -68.09%, while the 5-day performance has seen it change 10.65%.
+Over the past 30 days, the shares of Peabody Energy Corporation (NYSE:BTU) have changed 4.3%.
+Short interest in the company has seen 10.72 Million shares shorted with days to cover at 5.7.

 Peabody Energy Corporation (BTU) estimates and forecasts